Profoundly Challenging Questions to Ask an Atheist

 2. Charles Robert Darwin, The Autobiography of Charles Darwin (London: Collins, 1958), http://darwin-online.org.uk/content/frameset?pageseq=94&itemID=F1497&viewtype=image.

 3. Lewis, Ralph.
 Finding Purpose in a Godless World: Why We Care Even If The Universe Doesn’t.
 Amherst, NY: Prometheus Books, 2018.
-Parts of this blog post were adapted from the book.
+Parts of this blog post were adapted from the book, which is a deeper dive into questions of purpose, meaning and morality in a random, purposeless, godless universe.